Explainer: Missing door ‘plug’ may hold vital clues to how a gaping hole blew open on a jetliner

 A spokesman for Spirit AeroSystems — which is unrelated to Spirit Airlines — confirmed to The New York Times that the company installed door plugs on Max 9s, including the plug on the Alaska Airlines plane involved in Friday’s incident.
 The Seattle Times reported that door plugs are assembled into 737 fuselages at Spirit’s factory in Wichita, Kansas.

-Spirit AeroSystems declined to answer questions from The Associated Press.
+The Spirit AeroSystems spokesman did not respond to questions from The Associated Press.
 Boeing declined to comment on the issue.

 THE BOEING SUPPLIER